JFurness1/EnergyLeveller/README.md

 <h3>Input File Structure</h3>
 The simplest way to understand the input to modify the example given below, though a full description is given here for completeness.

 The input file is structured as a block of general parameters for the overall plot appearance followed by a series of states defined in curly brace separated blocks.
 A state is identified in the script by a unique name allowing the definition of lines showing reaction pathways between named states.
-Lines beginning with a hash symbol <code>#</code> are ignored by the script and can be used to add comments to input files.<span class="snote">Inline comments are not yet supported.</span>
+Lines beginning with a hash symbol <code>#</code> are ignored by the script and can be used to add comments to input files.

 <br style="margin-top:2px;">
 <h4>General Input</h4>